Completely Fair Scheduler: History

 This solved the problem of slow interactive response times on multi-core and multi-CPU (SMP) systems when they were performing other tasks that use many CPU-intensive threads in those tasks.
 A simple explanation is that, with this patch applied, one is able to still watch a video, read email and perform other typical desktop activities without glitches or choppiness while, say, compiling the Linux kernel or encoding video.

 In 2016, the Linux scheduler was patched for better multicore performance, based on the suggestions outlined in the paper, "The Linux Scheduler: A Decade of Wasted Cores".

+In 2023, a new scheduler based on earliest eligible virtual deadline first scheduling (EEVDF) was being readied to replace CFS.
+The motivation was to remove the need for CFS "latency nice" patches.